philiporange/orac/README.md

 * **Hierarchical configuration**: Three-layer config system (base → prompt → runtime) with deep merging for flexible overrides.
 * **Templated inputs**: Use `${variable}` placeholders in prompt and system prompt fields.
 * **File support**: Attach local or remote files (e.g., images, documents) via `files:` or `file_urls:` in YAML or CLI flags.
+* **Conversation mode**: Automatic context preservation with SQLite-based history.
+Enable with `conversation: true` in YAML for seamless multi-turn interactions.
 * **Command-line and Python API**: Use either the CLI tool or the `LLMWrapper` class in code.
 * **Runtime configuration overrides**: Override model settings, API keys, generation options, and safety filters from the CLI or programmatically.
 * **Structured output support**: Request `application/json` responses or validate against a JSON Schema.